-- 1. ModeShape parses the query string using a language-specific parser and creates a language-independent representation called the query model. - 2.
+- 1. A language-independent representation, called the query model, is constructed by parsing the string representation of the query (using a language-specific parser) or the JCR-QOM objects created by the client. - 2.
 The language-independent query model is used to create a canonical (relational) query plan. - 3.
 The canonical query plan is then validated to ensure that all identifiers in the query are resolvable. - 4.
 The canonical query plan is then optimized using a flexible rule-based optimizer.
-Optimizations include (but are not limited to): replace view references; unify handling of aliases; convert right outer joins into left outer joins; choose algorithms for each join; raise and lower criteria; push projection of columns as low in the plan as possible; duplicate criteria across identity joins; rewrite identity joins involving only columns that form keys; remove parts of the plan that (based upon the criteria) will return no rows; determination of the low-level "access" queries that will be submitted to the connector layer. - 5.
+Optimizations include (but are not limited to): replace view references; unify handling of aliases; convert right outer joins into left outer joins; choose algorithms for each join; raise and lower criteria; push projection of columns as low in the plan as possible; duplicate criteria across identity joins; rewrite identity joins involving only columns that form keys; remove parts of the plan that (based upon the criteria) will return no rows; determination of the low-level "access" queries that will be submitted to the connector layer.

 The optimized query plan is then executed, whereby each access query is pushed down to the connector and the results are then processed and combined to produce the desired result set.
 Note that only the parsing step is dependent upon the query language.
 This means that all of the query languages are processed using the same, unified engine.